phueb/BabyTalk/README.md

 To push changes to hostgator, first add `ssh://USERNAME@HOST:2222/home2/USERNAME/public_html/babytalk` to your local repository.

+Note: To avoid Cross-Origin resource errors when requesting a response from another domain, add `Header always set Access-Control-Allow-Origin "*"` to `.htaccess`.

 ### Compatibility

 Developed on Ubuntu 16.04 and Python2.6.
 Designed to be used with FCGI server on hostgator.com